7 Year Child Rule – Best Interests of the Child | Immigration News

 Whenever a decision is to be made that will affect the specific child or an identified group of children or children in general, the decision making process must include an evaluation of the possible impact positive, or negative of the decision on the child or children concerned.
 Assessing and determining the best interests of the child requires procedural guarantees and furthermore the justification of a decision must show that the right has been explicitly taken into account.
 In this regard, state parties should explain how the right has been respected in the decision, what has been considered to be in the childs best interest, what criteria it is based on and how the child’s interest have been weighed against other considerations.

 The seven years rule has seen many changes.
 Previously a presumption was that a child who has lived in the UK for seven continuous years would be permitted to remain in the UK along with their parents.
+Also in starting in 2002, deportation that was considered unduly harsh for a child was grounds to prevent removal of the child.
 This was under policy DP5/6 by the Home Office.
 This policy was withdrawn in December 2008.
 In 2012 the seven years residence period for a child being qualified for leave to remain was reinstated and was ratified into the Immigration Rules.
 The seven year rule for children was added with the understanding that children would have been integrated and adapted to life in the UK within this period of time to a degree that to remove them would be detrimental to their well-being.

 However, it is not an automatic right for the parent or the child to remain in the UK.
 The Home Office will decide in cases involving children, if it would it be in the best interests of the children to remain in the UK and whether to remove them together with their parents, would be unreasonable.
 Section 55 of the Borders Citizenship and Immigration Act 2009 states that the Secretary of State is under an obligation to safeguard and promote the welfare of children in the UK including those children who are migrants.